tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/screen.rst

 Connect a screen
 ================

-In Odoo, an :abbr:`IoT (Internet of Things)` Box can be connected to a screen display.
+In CoquiAPPs, an :abbr:`IoT (Internet of Things)` Box can be connected to a screen display.
 After being connected, the screen can be used to display a :abbr:`PoS (Point of Sale)` order to a client.

 .. image:: screen/screen-pos-client-display.png